kazupon/gh-changelogen/README.md

 📜 Changelog generator for GitHub Releases

 ## 💪 Motivation

-- GitHub Rleases is awesome, tt automatically generates the changelog.
+- GitHub Rleases is awesome, it automatically generates the changelog.
 - However, not all people will see the changelog in the Github Releases UI.
 - Some people prefer the text base of changelog.
 - Github Releases cannot sync changelog of repo.